vaibhavsagar/website/blog/monad-anti-tutorial.md

 Okay, enough examples.
 As you can see, we've used the same interface to deal with failure, an arbitrary number of values, an extra parameter, and input/output.
-There are many useful monad instances in Haskell, from container types such as Set and Map to abstractions such as Writer and State, through to control flow as implemented by the Cont monad.
+There are many useful monad instances in Haskell, from container types such as Seq and Tree to abstractions such as Writer and State, through to control flow as implemented by the Cont monad.

 If you can make your type conform to the typeclass, Haskell will give you a